Our Commitment to Our Patients

 - After assessment, if you have symptoms that point to COVID-19, you will be instructed on next steps, up to, and including, quarantine measures based on current CDC recommendations.

 - Everyone MUST wear a mask.
 Please bring your own mask.
+Per CDC recommendations, we do NOT allow masks with exhalation valves or vents, or neck gaiters/buffs.

 Steps we are taking to safeguard everyone (patients and staff alike) from exposure include, but are not limited to: